MicrosoftDocs/architecture-center/docs/example-scenario/security/virtual-machine-compliance-content.md

 Each enterprise has its own compliance regulations and standards.
-Concerning security, each company has its own risk appetite.
+Regarding security, each company has its own risk appetite.
 Security standards can differ from one organization to another and from one region to another.

 Following differing standards can be more challenging in dynamically scaling cloud environments than in on-premises systems.
 When teams use DevOps practices, there are usually fewer restrictions on who can create Azure resources like virtual machines (VMs).
 This fact complicates compliance challenges.